 A renewable energy systems sited on a multi-family affordable housing facility shall only qualify for Residential Renewable Energy Solutions if: (I) Each of the dwelling units receives an appropriate share of the benefits from the generation project, and (II) no greater than an appropriate share of the benefits from the generation project is used to offset common area usage.
-To meet this requirement, not less than twenty percent (20%) of the total financial benefit generated by the system must be directed to tenants of the property.
-In addition, the benefit directed to tenants must be divided evenly amongst such tenants.
+To meet this requirement financial benefits generated by the system must be directed to tenants of the property in accordance with Sections IIIA and IIIB.
 All Qualified Systems sited on multi-family affordable housing facilities must take service under the buy-all tariff.